alexander-morrison/Threat-Hunt_Port-of-Entry-Azuki/README.md

 This indicates that the attacker configured Windows Defender to ignore the user’s local Temp directory.

 ---

+## ❓ Flag 6 Question:
+Which specific path was excluded from Windows Defender scanning?

 ## ✅ Flag 6 Answer: C:\Users\KENJI~1.SAT\AppData\Local\Temp